Robert Wayne Thomason

 Robert Wayne Thomason (5 November 1952 – 5 November 1995) was an American mathematician who worked on algebraic K-theory.
 His results include a proof that all infinite loop space machines are in some sense equivalent, and progress on the Quillen–Lichtenbaum conjecture.

 Born in Tulsa, Oklahoma, Thomason did his undergraduate studies at Michigan State University, graduating with a B.S. in mathematics in 1973.
 He completed his Ph.D. at Princeton University in 1977, under the supervision of John Moore.
-According to Charles Weibel, Thomason proved the equivalence of all infinite loop space machines in June 1977.
-He was just a 24 years old graduate student at the time; he published this result the year after in a joint paper with John Peter May.
+According to Charles Weibel, Thomason proved the equivalence of all infinite loop space machines in June 1977, as a 24-year-old graduate student, publishing this result the year after in a joint paper with John Peter May.